picatz/VIM-Locker/README.md

 Did you know vim can encrypt your files?...
 I didn't either!
 Once I found out, I knew I had weaponize it into a cryptolocker.
 So I did that.

+## Testing support for Vi & Vim

+Because sometimes you don't have vim. :(

 TODO:
 * Test all options thoroughly.
-* Test HOST option thorooghly.
+* Test HOST option thoroughly.
 * Probably spelling errors.
+Lots of them I bet.
 * Stuff.
 * Oh, and a decrypt option would be nice, huh? :)